Search

 FACILITATION AND TRAINING RESOURCES FOR YOUR COMMUNITY

-The following training toolkits were created to help you, emergency responders, get a quick start in preparing your community for wildfire.
+The following training toolkits (English and Spanish) were created to help you, emergency responders, get a quick start in preparing your community for wildfire.
 You can use the toolkits as part of your outreach and education efforts, to work with communities to plan for wildfire, to share resources, or generate discussions around specific topics.

 Each toolkit contains a 3-part video series, presentation template with facilitator’s notes and talking points, and sample meeting/workshop agenda, including links to additional resources.